 - Funding: Identify potential sources of funding for your grocery store, such as loans, grants, or investments.

-It’s important to create a failure-proof business plan by conducting thorough research and gathering input from industry experts and potential customers.
+It’s important to create a failure-proof business plan by conducting thorough research for creating online grocery store and gathering input from industry experts and potential customers.
 This can help identify potential challenges and risks, and develop strategies to mitigate them.